sunface/rust-by-practice/en/src/pattern-match/patterns.md

 }
 ```

-2. 🌟🌟🌟 The `@` operator lets us create a variable that holds a value at the same time we are testing that value to see whether it matches a pattern.
+2. 🌟🌟🌟 The `@` operator lets us create a variable that holds a value, at the same time we are testing that value to see whether it matches a pattern.
 ```rust,editable

 struct Point {